spellerberg/quire-rife/content/chapter7.md

 [^81]: Eligibility for Public Office, Texas Constitution, Election Code, Title 9, Chapter 141, Subchapter A; Nunn, *Texas Under The Carpetbaggers*, 17
 [^82]: Nunn, *Texas Under The Carpetbaggers*, 26
 [^83]: Montejano, *Anglos and Mexicans in the Making of Texas*, 94
-[^84]: William Corner, compiler and editor, *San Antonio De Bexar: A Guide and History*, (1890, repr.
+[^84]: William Corner, comp. and ed., *San Antonio De Bexar: A Guide and History*, (1890, repr.
 (San Antonio, TX: Graphics Arts, 1977), 166; Montejano, *Anglos and Mexicans in the Making of Texas*, 92-4
 [^85]: Corner, *San Antonio De Bexar: A Guide and History*, 133
 [^86]: *San Antonio Express*, May 28,1939